-Let’s zone in on one hormone in particular: Estrogen.
-Estrogen is one of the hormones in the female reproductive system.
+Let’s zone in on one hormone in particular: Oestrogen.
+Oestrogen is one of the hormones in the female reproductive system.
 For all to go well as the month unfolds, it must remain in rhythm with a range of other hormones.

 The primary source of estrogen comes from our ovaries.
 It circulates through the body via the bloodstream as a functional, active, hormone until it eventually arrives at the liver where it becomes inactivated.
 Estrogen then enters the digestive tract in its inactive form.

 However, when there is gut dysbiosis, the story changes.
-The estrobolome instead produces either too much or too little beta-glucuronidase, resulting in either a deficiency or an excess of active form estrogen.
-Let’s take a look at what happens when estrogen is high, known as estrogen dominance.
+The oestrobolome instead produces either too much or too little beta-glucuronidase, resulting in either a deficiency or an excess of active form oestrogen.
+Let’s take a look at what happens when oestrogen is high, known as oestrogen dominance.

-What happens when we have too much estrogen?
+What happens when we have too much oestrogen?

-Unfortunately, Estrogen dominance symptoms such as PMS, menorrhagia (long or heavy periods), cramps, weight gain, breast tenderness and abdominal bloating, are just the tip of the iceberg.
-Studies also show that an imbalance in the Estrobolome (excess or deficient beta-glucuronidase production), may also play a role in metabolic syndrome, obesity, estrogen-related cancers, endometriosis, cardiovascular disease and cognitive function.
+Unfortunately, oestrogen dominance symptoms such as PMS, menorrhagia (long or heavy periods), cramps, weight gain, breast tenderness and abdominal bloating, are just the tip of the iceberg.
+Studies also show that an imbalance in the estrobolome (excess or deficient beta-glucuronidase production), may also play a role in metabolic syndrome, obesity, oestrogen-related cancers, endometriosis, cardiovascular disease and cognitive function.
 Not a very nice line-up!